Published

 Can INTERPOL target specific individuals?

-Having a legitimate arrest warrant in the original nation and making sure the case corresponds to the constitution, which bans any interference or activity of a political, military, religious, or racial nature, define the grounds for issuing a Red Notice or a diffusion.
-Therefore, even if Interpol does not directly arrest or target specific people, it promotes targeted worldwide collaboration based on strong legal grounds and stringent standards guaranteeing the preservation of human rights and international norms.
+Having a legitimate arrest warrant in the subject of extradition to the original nation and making sure the case corresponds to serious ordinary law crimes or to the constitution of the member state, which bans any interference in private disputes or activity of a political, military, religious, cultural norms or racial nature, define the grounds for issuing a Red Notice or a diffusion request in adherence to Interpol’s constitution.

 Iryna Berenstein